 Quebec couples must cohabit continuously for one year to be considered common law under the Quebec Civil Code.
 The duration is also one year if the couple has a child together.
 However, common law partners do not have automatic inheritance rights.

-What is common law in New Brunswick?
+Common law in New Brunswick

 In New Brunswick, common law status is reached after three years of continuous cohabitation under the Marital Property Act.
 Couples who have a child together also meet the requirements at that point.
 Registered common-law couples have expanded rights around property and inheritance.

-What is common law in Nova Scotia?
+Common law in Nova Scotia

 The cohabitation duration required to qualify as common law in Nova Scotia is two years of continuous living together under the Matrimonial Property Act.
 However, a judge determines support and property division based on the specifics of each case.

-What is common law in Prince Edward Island?
+Common law in Prince Edward Island

 Prince Edward Island requires three years of continuous cohabitation under the Family Law Act before recognizing couples as common law.
 However, there is no formal registration system for common-law couples.

-What is common law in Newfoundland and Labrador?
+Common law in Newfoundland and Labrador

 Newfoundland and Labrador couples must cohabit continuously for two years to be considered common law under the Family Law Act.
 If the couple has a child, the required duration is reduced to 1 year.